chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 npm install @chili-publish/editor-sdk
 ```

+#### stateChanged event will be deprecated

+You should subscribe to specific events instead of the global stateChanged event, which will be deprecated soon.
+You can find the available events in the [documentation](https://docs.chiligrafx.com/GraFx_studio/sdk/classes/controllers_SubscriberController.SubscriberController/){target="_blank"} or in the [code](https://github.com/chili-publish/editor-sdk/blob/main/src/controllers/SubscriberController.ts){target="_blank"}.

 ### Debug panel

 On the top left of the editor canvas there is a button to open the debug panel.
 This panel shows a log of all interactions with the editor engine.
 This can help while building your integration.